Dear Lord, today I go to war:

 To indicate every source of information in the text would have meant a book impossibly cluttered with footnotes.

-There are acceptable ways to deal with voluminous footnoting, such as endnoting, smaller typesetting, larger pages, etc. Study Bibles do it and so do scholarly historical texts.
+There are acceptable ways to deal with voluminous footnoting, such as endnoting, smaller typesetting, larger pages, a webpage, etc. Study Bibles handle it and so do scholarly historical texts.
 Yet, Zinn, a self-proclaimed historian, did not.

 1. When was the source, written or unwritten, produced (date)?